ilseh/Oppleo/README.md

 Combined with some additional components like a relais, cabling and proper connections, a SmartEVSE can be used to charge an electric vehicle from your one or three phase mains.
 It can do so while balancing the total power consumption.
 SmartEVSE allows control through a switch, which is used by Oppleo to control access and off peak charging.
 SmartEVSE also reports charge status through a PWM pin, which is read by Oppleo to provide LED and online charge status.

 Oppleo uses modbus interfacing to connect with a kWh meter logging readings to a database.
+Oppleo can use Prowl to send push messages to the owner.

 Oppleo is build using Python3/Flask and runs on a Raspberry Pi (4).
 You'll need a Raspberry Pi and a SmartEVSE based car charger setup.